theimowski/FsBlog/source/blog/2016/01-18-continuous-delivery-with-fake-paket-and-teamcity.md

 ```

-Target called "Build" as you can see only copies file from `src` to `build` directory, but you can imagine that there occurs some process of building.
+What "Build" target does in above snippet is copying file from `src` to `build` directory, but you can imagine that there occurs some process of building instead.
+In addition to that, "Build" target sets the TeamCity build number to X.X.X.X format, where first three numbers (major, minor, patch) are read from the first line of `RELEASE_NOTES.md` and the last number is taken from the TeamCity build counter (always incremented).

-Finally add `build.cmd` helper script (Windows, for Unix you can create corresponing .sh script):
+Finally add `build.cmd` helper script (for Unix you can create corresponing .sh script):

 ```cmd
 @@echo off